Sam Bass (artist): Career

 A year after graduating high school, Bass joined a friend at the 1981 Talladega 500 with the goal of getting his Bobby Allison painting autographed.
 At the track, he convinced security to let him access the garages, where he successfully had his painting signed by Allison and his crew.
 The art also impressed the teams of Darrell Waltrip and Terry Labonte, who requested paintings of their drivers.

 In 1984, he was hired by Charlotte Motor Speedway to design programs for the track's races starting with that year's World 600.
 His studio Sam Bass Illustration and Design opened in 1991, located near the track's turn one.

-He was later commissioned by Allison's merchandise team member Hank Jones to create a poster of Allison to sell, followed by doing the same for fellow Miller Brewing Company-sponsored driver Bobby Hillin Jr. In late 1987, Miller requested him to design Allison and Hillin's schemes for the 1988 season.
-Allison went on to win the Daytona 500 in his first race in a Bass-drawn car.
+He was later commissioned by Allison's merchandise team member Hank Jones to create a poster of Allison to sell, followed by doing the same for fellow Miller Brewing Company-sponsored driver Bobby Hillin Jr. In late 1987, Miller requested him to design their entire motorsport schemes for the 1988 season.
+Allison went on to win the Daytona 500 in his first race in a Bass-drawn car, and Danny Sullivan won the CART PPG Cup.
+In 1989, the Miller-sponsored Jim Busby prototype, which also was a Bass-drawn car, won the SunBank 24.

 In 1997, Bass was named NASCAR's first officially licensed artist.

 Bass was the designer for four-time NASCAR Cup Series champion Jeff Gordon's No. 24 cars throughout his Cup career.
 The partnership started in 1991, before Gordon made his Cup debut, when crew chief Ray Evernham purchased one of Bass' prints as a birthday present for Gordon; instead of requiring money for the drawing, Bass asked if he could design Gordon's car.
 As sponsor DuPont sold automotive paint, Bass based his design on the company's many available colors, leading to a rainbow scheme that was ultimately accepted from a group of 43 entries; the livery, nicknamed the "Rainbow Warrior", became one of NASCAR's most iconic cars during the 1990s.
 In 2001, Bass created a blue base, red flames scheme for Gordon that was driven to the 2001 NASCAR Winston Cup Series championship; while the colors varied in later races, Gordon continued to drive flames DuPont/Axalta Coating Systems-sponsored cars until his retirement in 2015.

 Other drivers who raced with schemes drawn by Bass include Dale Earnhardt, Tony Stewart, and Hendrick Motorsports' Nos.
 24 and 88 teams.

 Bass also designed the cars and uniforms for the movie Talladega Nights: The Ballad of Ricky Bobby.
 He was also the logo designer for the minor league baseball team Kannapolis Intimidators.